CareTiger/nuxt3-prisma-supabase/README.md

 -- add other tables to the publication alter publication supabase_realtime add table posts;

-## SQL for enabling realtime on a table
+## SQL for enabling realtime on a table (IMPORTANT - have to enable every time schema is recreated by Prisma)

 begin;
 -- remove the realtime publication